sampsyo/cs6120/content/blog/2020-09-25-efficient-path-profiling/index.md

 ### 1. Assigning CFG edges special weights

-The algorithm starts by assigning every edge in the program's CFG a weight in such a way that, the sum of the weights across every path through the CFG maps to a unique number (no two paths map to the same number) that's at least $0$ and less than the number of paths.
+The algorithm starts by assigning every edge in the program's CFG a weight in such a way that the sum of the weights across every path through the CFG maps to a unique number (no two paths map to the same number) that's at least $0$ and less than the number of paths.

 Put more formally, the algorithm assigns every edge $e$ in the CFG a value $\text{VAL}(e)$ such that every path's sum of $v(e)$s corresponds to a unique number in the range $0..\text{NUMPATHS}(v)$, and every vertex $v$ a value $\text{NUMPATHS}(v)$ that's the distance from $v$ to the graph sink.
 Here's pseudocode that accomplishes that, adapted from the paper: